 If you are staying longer in Nafplion then you will be spoilt with the choice of what else to do:

 - Go to the small traditional village of Tolo for a swim and Greek old-fashioned taverns

-- Visit the Sanctuary of Asklepios in Epidavros.
-From Epidavros you can drive to volcanic Methana and hop onto Poros island.
+- Visit the Sanctuary of Asklepios in Epidaurus.
+From Epidaurus, you can drive to volcanic Methana and hop onto Poros island.

 - Travel to Archaeological sites of Mycenae and Nemea

 - Go all the way south to Porto Heli, jump on a ferry, and spend a day or two on Spetses island

 - And if you are up for a bigger adventure, Sparta, Mystras, and Monemvasia will definitely thrill you

 - Book your ferry tickets in advance with no-hidden-fees with FerryScanner

 There are public buses from Athens going to Nafplion but I always get around a new area with a rental car as it offers the freedom to explore Nafplion and tour the region in depth.